 Most importantly, the homeowner insurance provides some financial relief against disasters.

 As above, homeowner insurance is a multiple-line insurance policy that includes property insurance and liability coverage.
-It comes as an indivisible premium; that insured only pay a single premium for all that declared on the insurance policy.
+It comes as an indivisible premium; that insured only pays a single premium for all that is declared on the insurance policy.

-Home insurance policy, like most insurance policy, will have exclusion, including floods or war, including a nuclear explosion from any source—this exclusion, amongst other standard exclusions (like termites).
-In exceptional cases such as flood, separately and additional insurance can be purchase.
+-Home insurance policy, like most insurance policies, will have exclusion, including floods or war, including a nuclear explosion from any source—this exclusion, amongst other standard exclusions (like termites).
+In exceptional cases such as floods, separately and additional insurance can be purchased.
 Insurance price varies to reflect the cost of replacement, usually upon applying an inflation factor or a cost index.

 - Depreciation or wear-and-tear maintenance. (see)

 - Mechanical or electrical breakdown

 - Amount over the limits of the policy

 - Vacant or empty home, or if it is rented out to tenants

 Most buildings and content insurance offer on a "named perils" and "open perils" types.
 A "named perils" policy provides coverage for a loss specifically listed on the policy.
 If it's not listed, it's not covered.

 "All Perils" policy is broader in the sense that it will provide coverage for losses on everything except exclusions on the insurance policy.
 Detailed breakdown of these packages follows: